ssoelvsten/insecure-select/demo/README.md

   - `<2>`: The secret number is once more sent as a certain number of messages, but this time on a separate *secret* socket.
 Yet, since it is given priority when reading, it leaks anew.

+Based on these minimal examples, we have implemented an `echo` server which leaks information about one user's inputs to another.

+- `echo.safe`: Is a secure reference implementation that does not leak any information across channels due to a misuse of `select`.